 R.I.P Bowie, Prince and my (lack of) knowledge

 January 11, 2016.
 For a few minutes after the unexpected announcement of David Bowie’s death, Internet’s heart stopped beating.
-Under pressured fans stared in disbelief at their screens, expecting the ridiculous hoax to be quickly exposed.
+Fans stared in disbelief at their screens, expecting the ridiculous hoax to be quickly exposed.

 For me, a whole different wait started.
 These crucial minutes constituted the last ones available so as to figure out … what the hell did David Bowie sing.
 Of course, I’ve previously encountered his face and overheard his songs.
 But if it wasn’t for my Facebook feed instantly overwhelmed with tributes, I couldn’t have linked “Bowie” to “Let’s Dance”, let alone to this totally unknown Ziggy Superwho again ?